devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Regional service.
 - Amazon EventBridge is a serverless event bus service that simplifies building event-driven applications and integrating services.
+- You can configure rules to react to events.

 ### Amazon MQ